Transform Tools

 When first looking at an image, the eye of the viewer rarely settles at the center of the image, but moves instead from the top left to the right, and then from the lower left to the right again.
 This pattern is unconscious but has been well documented.
 It is probably associated with the western reading pattern.
 From the photographer’s point of view, the goal then becomes to guide the gaze of the viewer to the subject, being aware of the way many people perceive an image.

 • Golden Mean: the Golden Mean is a ratio underlying numerous growth patterns throughout nature (from the spiral of a Nautilus shell to the petals of a sunflower), it has an uncanny way of showing up in all kinds of things we deem beautiful.
-The Golden Ratio is the irrational number 1.618033988…, and it is usage dates back to the ancient Egyptians and Greeks who used it in the construction of their temples and pyramids.
+The Golden Ratio is the irrational number 1.618033988…, and its usage dates back to the ancient Egyptians and Greeks who used it in the construction of their temples and pyramids.
 Artists and architects throughout time have used the Golden Ratio when composing their paintings, buildings, and even photographs, in order to give their creations a sense of natural order and beauty.
 The ratio is inherent in the Fibonacci series: 1, 1, 2, 3, 5, 8, 13, 21, 34 etc.., where each succeeding number after 1 is equal to the sum of the two preceding numbers.
 The ratio formed 1:1.618 is the Golden Mean.
 A composition following this rule is considered visually harmonious.
 The Golden Mean provides more fluid guidelines when used to compose an image.
 These guides are listed below:

 • The Golden Spiral guide will increase your odds of getting captivating results in your photographs.
 As opposed to Rule of Thirds, the Golden Spiral forms a fluid line for the eye to trace through the image.
 This style of composition will invite the viewer’s gaze into the image along the line of the spiral, creating a more symmetrical visual flow, and an overall compelling viewing experience.
 See below an image composition example using golden spiral.